 - practice the methodology in the learning phase

 - put the methodology into practice without the need to purchase expensive licenses for dedicated software

-- share the results within the company thanks to the standardization of tools
+- share results within the company due to standardization of tools

 To purchase the Toolkit, click on the button below: